Echo24h/ColorAPI/README.md

 ## Description

-The ChatFormatting plugin is a powerful solution that revolutionizes how players communicate in Minecraft.
-With this plugin, you can customize your chat text, allowing for unique and eye-catching messages.
+With this plugin, you can customize your text, allowing for unique and eye-catching messages.

-## Chat Usage
+## Usage

-- `&l`, `&S`, `&X`, etc...: Allow using basic and custom color codes in the chat.
+- `&l`, `&S`, `&X`, etc...: Allow using basic and custom color codes.